BernardEpp/rockpaperscissors/README.md

 `git clone https://github.com/BernardEpp/rockpaperscissors.git`

-To run the application open a terminal and navigate to the rockpaperscissors directory.
+To run the application, open a terminal and navigate to the rockpaperscissors directory.
-Depending on your system and the java sdk you can execute the following:
+Depending on your system and the java sdk (java 11 recommended) you can execute the following:

 1. Compile first: